maxmeffert/DotNetGarbageCollection/slides.md

 Segments = Fixed sized parts of physical memory owned by SOH or LOH.

-* LOH & Gen 2 can span multiple segements
+* LOH and Gen 2 can span multiple segements
-* Gen 0 & Gen 1 always reside in the same segment
+* Gen 0 and Gen 1 always reside in the same segment

 ![w:650px](./images/Segments.svg)